The Lord of the Rings: The Rings of Power: Initial announcements

+Showrunners J. D. Payne and Patrick McKay had only done unproduced or uncredited writing work before they were hired to develop the series.

 The first season was reported in May 2018 to be focusing on a young Aragorn.
-Jennifer Salke, the head of Amazon Studios, said a month later that the deal for the series had only just been officially completed.
+Jennifer Salke, the head of Amazon Studios at the time, said a month later that the deal for the series had only just been officially completed.
 The studio met more than 30 potential writers, including the Russo brothers and Anthony McCarten, and asked for story pitches based on anything in Tolkien's The Hobbit (1937), The Lord of the Rings, and its appendices.
 These included prequel stories focused on characters such as Aragorn, Gimli, and Gandalf.
-J. D. Payne and Patrick McKay pitched a series that explored the major events of Middle-earth's Second Age, thousands of years before The Lord of the Rings, including the forging of the Rings of Power, the rise of the Dark Lord Sauron, the fall of the island kingdom of Númenor, and the last alliance between Elves and Men.
-These events were covered in a five-minute prologue in the Lord of the Rings films, and the pair wanted to expand this into "50 hours of television".
-Unlike the other writers being interviewed, Payne and McKay had only done unproduced or uncredited writing.
-They were championed to Amazon by director J. J. Abrams who worked with them on an unproduced Star Trek film, and were hired to develop the series in July 2018.
-Payne said their pitch felt like "an amazing, untold story" that was "worthy of Tolkien", and McKay added, "We didn't want to do a side thing.
-A spinoff or the origin story of something else.
-We wanted to find a huge Tolkienian mega epic, and Amazon" agreed.
+J. D. Payne and Patrick McKay pitched a series covering the major events of Middle-earth's Second Age, thousands of years before The Lord of the Rings, including the forging of the Rings of Power, the rise of the Dark Lord Sauron, the fall of the island kingdom of Númenor, and the last alliance between Elves and Men.
+These events are covered in a five-minute prologue in the Lord of the Rings films, and the pair wanted to expand this into "50 hours of television".

-Jackson said in December 2018 that he and his film producing partners would read some scripts for the series and offer notes on them, but he later stated that this did not happen.
-Amazon explained that the deal to acquire the television rights for The Lord of the Rings required them to keep the series distinct from Jackson's films, and Tolkien's estate were reportedly against Jackson's involvement in the project.
-Payne and McKay were confirmed as showrunners and executive producers in July 2019, when the project's full creative team was revealed.
+Unlike the other writers being interviewed, Payne and McKay had only done unproduced or uncredited work.
+They were championed by director J. J. Abrams, who worked with them on an unproduced Star Trek film, and were hired to develop the series in July 2018.
+Payne described the Second Age as "an amazing, untold story", and McKay said, "We didn't want to do a side thing.
+A spin-off or the origin story of something else.
+We wanted to find a huge Tolkienian mega epic".
+The pair were confirmed as showrunners and executive producers in July 2019, when the full creative team was revealed.
 Additional executive producers included Lindsey Weber, Callum Greene, J. A. Bayona, Belén Atienza, Justin Doble, Jason Cahill, Gennifer Hutchison, Bruce Richmond, and Sharon Tal Yguado.
-Prime Video officially ordered a second season in November 2019, and announced the series' full title, The Lord of the Rings: The Rings of Power, in January 2022.
-Payne and McKay felt the title could "live on the spine of a book next to J. R. R. Tolkien's other classics".
-The showrunners initially considered using a different subtitle for each season.
+Prime Video announced the full title, The Lord of the Rings: The Rings of Power, in January 2022.
+Payne and McKay felt this title could "live on the spine of a book next to J. R. R. Tolkien's other classics".
+They initially considered using a different subtitle for each season.